Trip from Brownsville, TX to Burleson, TX

 Visit websitePlace data sourced from public business listings.
 Hours and availability may vary.

-5 decision points cluster between mile 1.4 and 504.2 — GPS handles the exact turns, but know they're coming.
+5 of 275 decision points cluster between mile 1.4 and 504.2 — GPS handles the exact turns, but know they're coming.
 Your lane choice matters more than the turn itself.

 Take the ramp toward I 69E North, US 77 North, US 83 North